microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceupdatemessage-archive.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This POST action is to archive a list of [service update messages](../resources/serviceupdatemessage.md) for the login user.
+Archive a list of service update messages for the login user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).